-With rare exceptions, everyone 6 months of age and older should be vaccinated against flu.
+With rare exceptions, everyone ages 6 months and older should be vaccinated against flu.
 Flu vaccination, available as a shot or a nasal spray, can reduce flu illnesses, doctors’ visits, missed work and school, and prevent flu-related hospitalizations and deaths.

 It’s ideal to be vaccinated by October, although vaccination into January and beyond can still offer protection.
 Annual vaccination is needed because flu viruses are constantly changing, flu vaccines may need to be updated, and because a person’s immune protection from the vaccine declines over time.
 Annual vaccination is especially important for people at high risk for developing serious complications from flu.
 These people include:

-- young children under 5 years, but especially those younger than 2.
+- Children younger than 5 years, but especially those younger than 2.

-- people with certain chronic health conditions (like asthma, diabetes, or heart and lung disease)
+- People with certain chronic health conditions (such as asthma, diabetes, or heart and lung disease).

-Vaccination also is especially important for health care workers, and others who live with or care for people at high risk for serious flu-related complications.
-Since babies under 6 months of age are too young to get a flu vaccine, their mother should get a flu shot during her pregnancy to protect them throughout pregnancy and up to 6 months after birth.
-Additionally, all of the baby’s caregivers and close contacts should be vaccinated as well.
+Vaccination is especially important for health care workers, as well as those who live with or care for people at high risk for serious flu-related complications, such as people older than 65 or with compromised immune systems.
+Because babies younger than 6 months are too young to get a flu vaccine, their mother should get a flu shot during her pregnancy to protect them throughout pregnancy and up to 6 months after birth.
+Additionally, all of the baby’s caregivers and close contacts should be vaccinated.

 Wash your hands often.
 Teach children to do the same.
 Both colds and flu can be passed through contaminated surfaces, including the hands.
-FDA says that while soap and water are best for hand hygiene, alcohol-based hand rubs may also be used.
-However, dirt or blood on hands can render the hand rubs unable to kill bacteria.
+Wash hands with warm water and soap for 20 seconds.

 Try to limit exposure to infected people.
 Keep infants away from crowds for the first few months of life.